sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

  - **bussines critical**: designed to avoid a missfunctions that would result or imply huge economic/bussines impact or material losses, usually as a result of a service interruption.
 Example: bank, accounting and payment systems, stock-trading systems.
  - **security critical**: designed to protect data or sensible information. example: medical databases, customers data ...

-**Critical systems must always pin-point the worst case escenario, and also data throuputs and latencies!!**
+**Critical systems must always identify and pin-point the worst case escenario, and also data throuputs and latencies!!**

 Referencess: